No one really prepares you for this part.

 “Why Can’t I Handle What I Used To?”

-And this is where I always want women to pause for a second.
+But this is where I always want women to pause for a second.

 Because this does not mean you are weak.